Daniyan’s four scores boost Bears by Warren County

 Carver answered with a 55-yard scoring sprint in the final minute of the third period.

-Ethan Choate crossed over from 5 yards out and Kaden Baez closed the scoring with a two-point conversion midway through the fourth quarter.
+Ethan Choate crossed over from 5 yards out and Kaden Baez closed the scoring with a two-point conversion midway through the fourth quarter as the Golden Bears improved to 2-0.

 Mt.
 Juliet will next play host to Montgomery Bell Academy at 6 p.m.
 Aug.
 23 at Elzie Patton Stadium.